 This soil can be subdivided into two classes, depending on geographical considerations: younger alluvium (khadar) and older alluvium (Bangar).

 Both are distinctive in terms of structure, chemical composition, ability to drain and fertility.

 The older alluvium (khadar) is a soft friable loam with a sand-and-silt mixture.
 It is located in the valley of the river, in the plains and in the deltas.

-On the other hand, the older alluvium (Bangar) lies on the interfluves (a region between the valleys of adjacent watercourses, especially in a dissected upland).
+The older alluvium (Bangar) on the other hand lies on the interfluves (an area between the valleys of adjacent watercourses, especially in a dissected upland).

-Click the following links to Read more:
+Click the following links to read more: